DeepBrain-AI/docs/docs/aihuman/ios-sdk/aiplayer/resources-states.md

 Check if resource is fully loaded in AIPlayer

-On class creation, AIPlayer automatically starts loading resources.
+When the class is created, AIPlayer automatically starts loading resources.
 You can check the loading status in registered delegate property.

 ### Monitor resource loading through AIPlayerCallback